jamtrott/spmv-cache-trace/README.md

 ============
 To build, simply run `make`.
 To run the unit tests, run `make check`.

+For the unit tests, it may be necessary to set the environment variable `GTEST_ROOT` to point to the Google Test directory.

 #### Dependencies
   * zlib (https://zlib.net/)
   * libpfm4 (http://perfmon2.sourceforge.net/)